NamanRawal0471/NamanRawal0471/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-I am currently studying in the 6th semester of BE CSE at the esteemed Chitkara University.
+I am Naman Rawal, currently studying in the 6th semester of BE CSE at the esteemed Chitkara University.
 I am currently working my way through Data Structures and Full Stack.